 N4 Association Setup procedure can be used to request the UPF to measure and report the clock drift between the external time and 5GS time for one or more external time domains by provisioning External Clock Drift Report and providing the corresponding Time Domain number(s) as specified in TS 29.244 [69].
 The SMF may omit the Time domain number in the request; in this case the UPF shall report the clock drift for all Time domains the UPF is connected to.

+N4 Association Setup procedure can be used to request the UPF to measure and report the N6 delay for the connection between the UPF and the endpoint at the application side (e.g. EAS) as described in clause 4.3.X.

 Figure 4.4.3.1-1: N4 association setup procedure initiated by SMF

 The UPF may initiate the N4 Association Setup procedure to request to setup an N4 association towards a SMF prior to establishing a first N4 session on this UPF.